Kane, Pennsylvania: Geography

+Kane is located in southwestern McKean County at an elevation of over 2000 ft.
+U.S. Route 6 passes through the borough as Biddle Street and North Fraley Street; it leads northeast 11 mi to Mount Jewett and northwest 27 mi to Warren.
+The city of Erie is 87 mi to the northwest via US-6.
+Pennsylvania Route 66 has its northern terminus in Kane and leads southwest 50 mi to Clarion.
+Pennsylvania Route 321 passes through the eastern part of the borough as Hacker Street and Brick Yard Road; it leads southeast 8 mi to Wilcox and northwest 9 mi to the Kinzua Creek arm of the Allegheny Reservoir.

+According to the U.S. Census Bureau, the borough has a total area of 1.6 sqmi, of which 0.001 sqmi, or 0.06%, are water.
+Kane sits on a plateau which drains north to Hubert Run, a tributary of Kinzua Creek; southeast to Wilson Run, a tributary of the West Branch of the Clarion River; and southwest to the East Branch of Tionesta Creek.
+Kinzua Creek, the Clarion River, and Tionesta Creek are all tributaries of the Allegheny River.

 The above photo is an aerial view of Kane (looking north) taken on May 4, 2008.
 Below is an aerial shot of Kane looking northwest.
 Click photo for a larger view.

 Climate

 Kane has a humid continental climate (Köppen Climate Dfb) with long, snowy winters and warm, humid summers.
 The record low in Kane is -35 F and the record high is 98 F Late fall/early winter is especially snowy due to heavy amounts of lake effect snow from Lake Erie and, to a lesser extent, Lake Ontario.
 Lake effect snow during cold snaps in early spring also helps to raise snowfall totals.

 Kane is the coldest city in Pennsylvania by annual mean.